kristarking/tooling-project/README.md

   curl -v http://tooling-web-service:80 --max-time 10
 ```

-If this returns HTML or a redirect, the app is alive and the problem is somewhere on the external path — DNS, ISP, or Cloudflare config.
+If this returns HTML or a redirect, the app is alive and the problem is somewhere on the external path, DNS, ISP, or Cloudflare config.
 If this also fails, the issue is inside the cluster.

 ### Grafana monitoring dashboard